 Safe Hiring Solutions Background Check approximately $20 per year

-Though not required for certification or graduation, Education students should be aware that there are licensing examinations to qualify for licensing as well as the fee for Indiana and/or other state licensing.
-The amount varies by state, and many states require initial licensing in the state where teacher preparation was completed.
-In addition, there is a cost for each license area application.
-Students may apply for reimbursement of Praxis licensure fees one time per licensure exam through the Spicer Phillips Endowment.
-For additional information, please refer to the Educator Licensing tab, and our licensing advisor.
+Education students should be aware that there are licensing examinations to qualify for licensing as well as the fee for Indiana and/or other state licensing.
+The cost of these licensing tests may vary by content area.
+All candidates need at least two licensure exams.
+Students may apply for reimbursement of Praxis licensure exam fees (once per exam) through the Spicer Phillips Endowment Fund.
+For additional information, please refer to the Educator Licensing tab.